RYDLAB/OTRSExporter/README.md

 With package were installed example dasbhoards for grafana to $OTRS_HOME/doc/GrafanaExamples/

-You can import them at your grafana-server
+You can import them to your grafana-server